 Instant messaging is like having a real-time conversation with another person or a group of people.
 When you type and send an instant message, the message is immediately visible to all participants.
 Unlike e‑mail, all participants have to be online (connected to the Internet) and in front of their computers at the same time.
 Communicating by means of instant messaging is called chatting.

 Do you like to play games?
 Thousands of computer games in every conceivable category are available to entertain you.
-Get behind the wheel of a car, battle frightening creatures in a dungeon, or control civilizations and empires!
+Get behind the wheel of a race car, battle frightening creatures in a dungeon, or control civilizations and empires!
 Many games allow you to compete with other players around the world through the Internet.
-Windows includes a variety of card games, puzzle games, and strategy games.
-For more information, see Learn about games in Windows 7.
+Windows includes a variety of card games, puzzle games, and strategy games (see Learn about games in Windows Vista).